-Other liquid pharmaceuticals (except controlled drugs, antineoplastic or anti-infective drugs)
+Other liquid pharmaceuticals (except controlled drugs, antineoplastics or anti-infective drugs)

-Small quantities of other liquid pharmaceuticals, which are not controlled substances, anti-infective drugs, or antineoplastic, can be flushed into sewers.
+Small quantities of other liquid pharmaceuticals, which are not controlled substances, antiinfective drugs, or antineoplastics, can be flushed into sewers.
 If there are no sewers or there is no functioning sewage treatment plant, liquid pharmaceuticals can be first diluted with large volumes of water and poured into large watercourses, providing they are immediately dispersed and diluted by the flowing river water.